1995parham/dotdroid/README.md

 pkill sshd
 ```

-Password authentication is enabled by default on termux, but you can still review the configuration by running:
+Password authentication is enabled by default on termux and it listens on 8022 port,
+but you can still review the configuration by running:

 ```bash
 cat $PREFIX/etc/ssh/sshd_config